sismo-core/sismo-docs/build-with-sismo-connect/tutorials/tuto.md

 <details>

-<summary>vaultId: anonymous indentifier for a user.
+<summary>vaultId: anonymous identifier for a user.
 Will be used to avoid users to claim twice</summary>

 Sismo users have a sovereign [Data Vault](../../data-vault/what-is-the-data-vault.md) where they import Data Sources from which they will generate ZK proofs.
 Each Data Vault has a secret only known by its owner.